If you are interested in growing mango trees, then you’ve come to the right place.

 The most effective way to water mango trees is by “deep watering” at longer intervals and allowing the soil to dry out in between waterings.

 Once a mango tree flushes new foliage growth, it is considered established.
-With that being said, young mango trees would still benefit from being watered every 1-2 weeks for the first few years of there lives.
+That said, young mango trees would still benefit from being watered every 1-2 weeks for the first few years of their lives.
 This is especially important for areas that are currently experiencing drought conditions.

 The good news is that mango trees are very good at telling us what type of water stress they are experiencing.